 GNOME is on the forefront of this process within the free and open-source software movement (for details, see section 4).
 As we shall see, however, the development is not uncontroversial in the general movement, as it seems to run counter to some stances that have shaped it.
 The designification of free and open-source software is contested by community actors who hold that it just humbly attempts to obfuscate the shortcomings of the product – and even more so, it is supposed to absorb workforce that would better be invested in what ‘really matters’: working and functional code as well as unlimited configurability (see section 5).

 In what follows, I will first elaborate on what we conceive of as ideologies of design, ideologies of communication, and ideologies of communification (section 2).
 Then the GNOME project is introduced in more detail (section 3).
 Section 4 discusses the design ideologies that are put forward by members of the project.
 The discursive critique this has evoked is discussed in section 5.
 Section 6 draws some conclusions and formulates several open questions that lie beyond the scope of this paper.

+As might have become obvious from this brief outline already, a central aspect of the overall topic of this special issue, viz.
+AI, does not figure centrally in this paper.
+This is not simply an omission.
+As a matter of fact, AI is remarkably absent in the discourse under focus.
+As I will elaborate in the conclusions (section 6), this absence might be related to the very ideologies we are going to observe.
+As it were, the idea of AI (as it seems to be conceived) seems to run counter to the ideas and ideals that drive the community (such as ‘transparency’ and ‘control’).
+Readers might keep this in mind while following the argumentation of the paper.

 2 Ideologies of Design and its Metapragmatic Relatives